Estetrol (medication): History

 Estetrol was discovered in 1965 by Egon Diczfalusy and coworkers at the Karolinska Institute in Stockholm, Sweden, via isolation from the urine of pregnant women.
 Basic research on estetrol was conducted from 1965 to 1984.
 It was established that estetrol is exclusively synthesized in the human fetal liver.
 In 1984, estetrol was regarded as a weak estrogen, which hampered its interest, and further research was virtually abandoned.
 Subsequently, in 2001 Pantarhei Bioscience re-started to investigate estetrol using state-of-the-art technologies, with the sole reasoning that estetrol must have some biological role or function of importance as it would not be produced in such high quantities in the fetus otherwise.
 By 2008, estetrol was of major interest for potential clinical use, and development was in-progress.
-As of 2020, the phase III clinical development (in combination with drospirenone) for hormonal contraception has been completed and it is in mid- to late-stage clinical development for a variety of other indications.
-It was initially developed by Pantarhei Bioscience and Estetra SA (subsequently renamed Estetra SPRL), and is now being developed by Mithra Pharmaceuticals.
+As of 2020, the phase III clinical development (in combination with drospirenone) for hormonal contraception has been completed and it is in mid- to late-stage clinical development for a variety of other indications. including menopausal hormone therapy (MHT) by Mithra Pharmaceuticals and advanced breast and prostate cancer by Pantarhei Oncology.